Z-Abbas/m5C-pred/README.md

 To execute the program, please adhere to the procedures below.

 - Download the complete repository to your PC.
-- Define the specie to load the specific model.
+- Define the specie in main.py file to load the specific model.
-- Provide correct path to the available data.
+- Provide correct path to the available data in main.py file.
-- Just run the main.py file, it will provide the prediction as:
+- Now, run the main.py file, it will provide the prediction as:
     - Sequence ID
     - Location
     - Sequence Background